 1.5% Retinol teams up with Vitamin C and E to not only combat the signs of aging but also soothe and moisturize the skin on your face.
 This powerful serum encourages healthy cell turnover to improve skins clarity and texture and reduce the appearance of lines.

 Make sure to check out our in-depth guide, before moving forward with treating your skin with Retin-A that covers more about what the cream does and how to incorporate it into your anti-aging skincare routine.

 In order to realize the best results that Retin-A can offer, you’ll have to use it long-term.
 As we’ve mentioned, most of the positive effects of Retin-A take three or more months to appear.

 But fear not!
 Although it’s a significant amount of time to invest, Retin-A promises to treat your aging concerns (plus more) and is actually proven to give amazing results – unlike a lot of the alternatives out there.
 But don’t forget that when you discontinue use, discoloration, melasma, and acne can return.

 With that said, we should also mention that it is possible for your skin to get used to Retin-A. When that happens you have essentially two options: first, you can up the percentage of Retin- that you are using (make sure you do so after consulting with your doctor); or, you can take a break from using Retin-A for a few months at a time.

 While you can’t stop the hands of time as yet (scientists are working on that though)—you can work to prevent and delay the visible signs of aging.
-Retin-A, is considered the gold standard and performs very well when compared to most alternatives out there.
-In fact, Retin-A might be the answer you’ve been looking for your whole life – or at least since that day you woke up and noticed you were no longer 21 so it’s definitely worth giving it a try.
+If you’re doing that with skincare, Retin-A is considered the gold standard and performs very well when compared to most alternatives out there.
+In fact, Retin-A might be the answer you’ve been looking for your whole life – or at least since that day you woke up and noticed you were no longer 21.